Clean Air Projects

 RadoNorm

-As part of the RadoNorm project, the Environmental Protection Agency, Wexford libraries and the Healthy Wexford group are working with citizen scientists within the Wexford community who have found levels of radon in their homes above the reference level of 200Bq/m3 and have not yet remediated to reduce their levels.
+As part of the RadoNorm project, the Environmental Protection Agency, Wexford libraries and the Healthy Wexford group worked with citizen scientists within the Wexford community who found levels of radon in their homes above the reference level of 200Bq/m3 and had not remediated.

-As a citizen scientist, they will help co-design and test a Do It Yourself (DIY) remediation toolkit working with the EPA and a radon remediation contractor.
+As a citizen scientist, they helped co-design and test a Do It Yourself (DIY) remediation toolkit working with the EPA and a radon remediation contractor.
 If you would like to learn more about this project, contact us at radon@epa.ie